jhyun0919/Project_EE394V_SPR2020/README.md

 ### Experiments

+**Instead of focusing on active constraints classification (softmax output layer), it was replaced with a model that determines which of the given constraints is acive (multi-label binary output layer).** This change allows us to predict the status of individual constraints separately, which will be an approach to develop a deeper understanding of various operational patterns, such as clustering of constraints.
 For following numerical experiments steps, we will use dataset from the [IEEE PES PGLib-OPF benchmark library](https://github.com/power-grid-lib/pglib-opf) [8].

 - Set up OPF test-cases for the learning.